hemisemidemipresent/cyberquincy/parser/README.md

 } catch (e) {}
 ```

-2. add a form of error message
+2. add a form of error message for `ParsingError`s specifically

 ```js
 try {